alereste/alereste.github.io/README.md

 # Website
 Hi!
 I am a postdoctoral researcher in astrophysics.
-I currently work at the University of Minnesota, observing extreme galaxies with various telescopes, to better understand how galaxies evolve.
+I currently work at the University of Minnesota, where I observe extreme galaxies with various telescopes, to better understand how galaxies formed and evolved.